 Investing in oil: Futures and ETFs

-There are various options for investing in oil, from direct methods like purchasing oil futures, which are high risk and highly volatile, to purchasing lower-risk energy sector exchange-traded funds (ETFs).
+Those interested in investing in oil have various options, from direct methods like purchasing oil futures, which are high risk and highly volatile, to purchasing lower-risk energy sector exchange-traded funds (ETFs).
 Those include the iShares Global Energy Sector ETF (BMV:IXC), or mutual funds like the T. Rowe Price New Era Fund (MUTF:PRNEX).

 As mentioned, ETFs are a great way to invest in the sector at a lower risk.
 That’s largely because they allow investors to gain exposure to a diversified portfolio while only having to track a single stock.

-Besides the iShares Global Energy Sector ETF, other oil ETFs include: the iPath S&P GSCI Crude Oil Total Return (ARCA:OIL), the United States Oil Fund (ARCA:USO), the United States Brent Oil Fund (ARCA:BNO), the Energy Select Sector SPDR (ARCA:XLE), the United States 12 Month Oil Fund (ARCA:USL), the PowerShares DB Oil Fund (ARCA:DBO), the United States Gasoline Fund (ARCA:UGA) and the SPDR S&P Oil & Gas Explore & Product (ARCA:XOP).
+Besides the iShares Global Energy Sector ETF, other oil ETFs include: the United States Oil Fund (ARCA:USO), the United States Brent Oil Fund (ARCA:BNO), the Energy Select Sector SPDR (ARCA:XLE), the United States 12 Month Oil Fund (ARCA:USL), the PowerShares DB Oil Fund (ARCA:DBO), the United States Gasoline Fund (ARCA:UGA) and the SPDR S&P Oil & Gas Explore & Product (ARCA:XOP).

 Investing in oil: Stocks

-Earlier this year, Keith Schaefer, editor and publisher of the Oil and Gas Investments Bulletin, highlighted some smaller oil companies that he believes investors should keep an eye on.
-Those are: Resolute Energy (NYSE:REN), Cardinal Energy (TSX:CJ) and Select Sands (CVE:SNS).
+Similarly, Keith Schaefer, editor and publisher of the Oil and Gas Investments Bulletin, has highlighted some smaller oil companies that he believes investors should keep an eye on.
+Those are: Resolute Energy (NYSE:REN), Cardinal Energy (TSX:CJ) and Select Sands (TSXV:SNS).

 Don’t forget to follow us @INN_Resource for real-time news updates!